-1) Represents the number of shares of Class A common stock and Class B common units that vested during the year ended December 31, 2015:
+(1) Represents the number of standard restricted shares of Class A common stock and Class B common units that vested during the year ended December 31, 2016:

 Name Vested Shares of Class A Common Stock Vested Class B Common Units

-Eric R. Colson 6,150 79,740
+Eric R. Colson 6,150 32,163

-Charles J. Daley, Jr. 2,900 37,487
+Charles J. Daley, Jr. 2,900 14,147

-Dean J. Patenaude 2,600 14,898

 Sarah A. Johnson 1,800 2,222

-Gregory K. Ramirez 1,700 2,967
+Gregory K. Ramirez 1,700 2,966

+James S. Hamman, Jr. 1,818 -

+Dean J. Patenaude 22,000 29,796

 Generally, Class B common units are exchangeable for shares of our Class A common stock on a one-for-one basis.
 However, generally, a holder of Class B common units that remains employed by us may only exchange and sell up to 15% of the total number of Class B common units (both vested and unvested) held by the employee at the beginning of any one-year period, plus any amounts that the holder could have sold in prior years but did not.
+The value of the restricted shares of Class A common units that restricted shares of class A common stock and Class B common units that restricted shares of class A common stock and Class B common units that wested during 2016 is based on the stock price of our

-(2) The value of the restricted shares of Class A common stock and Class B common units that vested during 2015 is based on the stock price of our Class A common stock on each respective vesting date.
+- (2) The value of the restricted shares of Class A common stock and Class B common units that vested during 2016 is based on the stock price of our Class A common stock on each respective vesting date. - (3) All of Mr. Patenaude's unvested shares and units automatically vested upon his death in September 2016, pursuant to the terms of each of the award agreements under which the restricted shares of Class A common stock and Class B common units were granted.